JacobCooley/ccSlackbot/README.md

 ###Running

-Once you have your repo environment variables on your cloud platform, simply run `npm run start`
+Once you have your repo environment variables on your cloud platform, simply run `npm run start

+###Images

+You can have the bot post images by adding the `png` format image into `/bot/images` folder.
+Once the image is there, add the name of the image (without the file extension) into `/config/constants.js` under the memes array

 ###Help